rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

-* All cards and decks will be cleared, including any revision history.
+* All cards and decks will be cleared.
 * No additional inputs should be added behind the clear command.
 * There is no undo command available in the system presently.
 Hence, the clear command is irreversible.
 </div>